+Figure 2: The four components of the lynx SE-IBM.
+The first component represents the impact of the road network on lynx survival through vehicle collision.
+A generalized linear model predicts collision probabilities (“Collision layer”, Fig. A.1).
+The second component represents the impact of land cover on the lynx populations.
+A site-occupancy model predicts lynx habitats influencing lynx movement (“Habitat layer”, Fig. A.2).
+The third component represents lynx populations with individuals’ locations and characteristics (Fig. A.3).
+The fourth component encompasses all ecological rules and SE-IBM parameters.
+All four components are included in the SE-IBM to simulate lynx populations and assess their persistence with different metrics.

+Population persistence

-We ran 200 replicates of the lynx SE-IBM forecasting the populations over 50 years.
+We ran 100 replicates of the lynx SE-IBM to forecast the populations over 50 years.
 We used a different initial population (Appendix A) at each replicate to avoid bias due to initial locations of simulated individuals.
 Initial populations were created based on real monitoring data (Appendix A).
-We defined a burn-in phase of 10 years after the start of the simulation (i.e., this phase is not included in the conclusions of the analyses) to let the population settle down and start with a stable system.
-We removed all mortalities during the first year of simulation to allow all individuals to find a territory, if they can, without dying while doing so.
-To evaluate lynx persistence, we analyzed a) population growth rates, b) establishments outside of the lynx native population, and c) female territory occupancy.
+We defined a burn-in phase of 2 years after the start of the simulation (i.e., only simulation outputs from the 3rd year of simulation were included in the conclusions of the analyses) to let the population settle down as all individuals from the initial population were defined as dispersers.
+We did not simulate any mortality during the first year of simulation to allow all individuals to find a territory, if they can, without dying while doing so.
+To evaluate lynx persistence, we analyzed a) population growth rates, b) number of movements between populations looking at establishments outside of the lynx native population, c) female territory occupancy, and d) lynx density.

 a) We extracted the number of individuals in each population, for every year and for each replicate.
 Then, we calculated the growth rate for each replicate and each population over the simulated years as the number of individuals at time t divided by the number of individuals at time t-1.
-Furthermore, we calculated the mean growth rate per year and per population, and the 95% confidence interval of the mean over the 200 replicates.
+Finally, we calculated the mean growth rate per year and per population, and the 95% confidence interval of the mean over the 100 replicates.

 b) We extracted the number of times individuals established their territory in a population area not corresponding to the one they were born in (“Population layer”, Appendix A) for every year and for each replicate.
 We did not account for individuals which moved to another population area during their dispersal but finally came back to their native population area to establish, nor those which died in another population area while dispersing.
-We calculated the cumulative sum of these movements over the simulated years for each replicate and for each movement type (e.g., from the Alpine to the Jura population, from the Jura to the Vosges-Palatinian population).
-Then, we calculated the mean and 95% confidence interval of the mean across all replicates.
+We calculated the number of lynx establishing outside of their natal population per year for each replicate and for each direction (e.g., from the Alpine to the Jura population and vice versa, from the Jura to the Vosges-Palatinian population and vice versa).
+Finally, we calculated the mean and 95% confidence interval of the mean across all replicates.